Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ### Response

-JSON object indicating whether an error has occured during the process and its associated message.
-If no error, it also returns a `reference`: you will need to store this Ezus reference if you need to update or retrieve the client later on.
+JSON object indicating whether an error has occured during the process and, if so, the associated message.
+If there is no error, it also returns a `reference`: you will need to store this reference if you need to update or retrieve the client later on.

 # Suppliers

 ## GET supplier

 Retrieve information for a supplier record in Ezus.
-You need to specify to the Ezus API which supplier you want to retrieve by giving the adequate Ezus reference.
+You must specify to the Ezus API which supplier you wish to retrieve, by indicating the appropriate reference in your query parameter.

 ```javascript
 const axios = require("axios");